 - Heat the oil and lightly fry the eggs in it.
 There is no deep frying.

 - Take the eggs out and in the same oil sautee onions until they are pale.
 Do this on low heat as you will otherwise be burning them too quickly.

 - Add in the salt and wait for the onions to sweat a bit.
 Now keep stirring until the onions turn a light shade of brown.

 - Add in the ginger garlic paste, cook for a minute or two on medium heat.

-- Now add in the spices ( except the garam masala) and add in the tomatoes.
+Add in the spices ( except the garam masala) and add in the tomatoes.

-- When the spices and tomato onion mixture is thoroughly cooked, ( the oil floats to the top is a good indication that things are cooked), add in the water and bring everything to a rolling boil.
+When the spices and tomato onion mixture is thoroughly cooked, ( when the oil floats to the top is a good indication that things are cooked), add in the water and bring everything to a rolling boil.

 - Add in the garam masala and the eggs and cover and cook again for 10 minutes on medium-low heat.